John Randel Jr.: Upstate and other projects

 At some point, Randel bought two lots in upstate New York, among many that he had purchased for himself and his family, including a house in Albany.
 Lots 71 and 74 of the tract known as the First Pagan Purchase may have been the sites where Randel and his brother Abraham started farms near to each other.
 Randel ran his through trusted caretakers, although he was involved via correspondence with decisions concerning the running of the farm.
 He also acted as an agent for Abraham in selling hops in New York City.
 After 1810, the fiscal responsibilities connected to the properties he owned began to weigh on him.

 Around 1816, John Rutherfurd, the third of the Commissioners of the 1811 Plan, hired Randel to survey a route for the proposed Delaware & Raritan Canal between the Delaware and Raritan Rivers.
 This Randel did, estimating water flows with the aid of a millwright.
-In 1819 he drew up plane out a 19 mi route for a canal to carry ships and sloops from Albany.
+In 1819 he drew up plans for a 19 mi route for a canal to carry ships and sloops from Albany.